Nyara Sabally: WNBA

-New York Liberty (2023–present)
+New York Liberty (2023–2025)

 On 11 April 2022, Sabally was drafted fifth overall by the New York Liberty in the 2022 WNBA draft.
 On 15 April 2022, Liberty general manager Jonathan Kolb announced Sabally would miss the 2022 WNBA season due to injury, after she aggravated her right knee, which has twice required surgery for a torn ACL.
 On 28 February 2023, Sabally signed a rookie scale contract with the Liberty.
 She missed the first half of the 2024 WNBA season recovering from a back injury before the Olympics break, where Sabally joined her Liberty teammate Leonie Fiebich on the German national basketball team.
 During game 5 of the 2024 WNBA Finals against the Minnesota Lynx, she scored 13 points and seven rebounds in 17 minutes off the bench to help the Liberty win their first WNBA championship in franchise history.
 During the third quarter she scored seven consecutive points for the Liberty, helping them gain their first lead of the game.
 During overtime she recorded a steal and a layup to extend the Liberty's lead to five points.
 She also recorded a defensive rebound with 13 seconds remaining in overtime to help secure the win.
 The Liberty's star player Breanna Stewart said in the post game press conference that Sabally was "The X Factor" for contributing to the team's championship win.

 On 12 May 2025, the Liberty exercised Sabally's fourth-year rookie option, extending her contract through the 2026 season.

+Toronto Tempo (2026–present)

+On 3 April 2026, Sabally was drafted fourth overall by the Toronto Tempo in the 2026 WNBA expansion draft.